projectfossbots/rosalina/README.md

-# Project FOSSBots - Rosalina Chatbot
+# Project FOSSBots - Rosalina Chatbot (Archive)
 "Because the people of the GNU and FOSS communities should enjoy Chatbots too!"
 #### // !!!
 Remember to give credit! !!! \\\

+#### To prevent someday getting into trouble with Nintendo, I am discontinuing production of this Chatbot.
+The Chatbot on Janitor.AI will be deleted, and you will need to use this repository to make your own thing of this Chatbot.
+Remember to credit me when doing so.

 - Version 1.0 (BETA) - Public Version
 - SAFE = SEMI